JMarcosHP/Debian-Indestructible/guides/EFI-SWAPPARTITION.md

 #### 46. Configure GRUB

-Instead of editing the traditional /etc/default/grub file, we will create our custom `.cfg` to overwrite the default variables that Debian ships for GRUB, you can add as many variables as you need, for example: GRUB_THEME, GRUB_TIMEOUT, etc.
+Instead of editing the traditional `/etc/default/grub` file, we will create our custom `.cfg` to overwrite the default variables that Debian ships for GRUB, you can add as many variables as you need, for example: `GRUB_THEME`, `GRUB_TIMEOUT`, etc.

 ```bash
 cat > /etc/default/grub.d/custom.cfg << EOF